 Small Business Saturday is an American Express program, and Palmer is one of the latest communities to get on board with the movement.
 Nearly 20 downtown Palmer merchants are participating - and more are being added every day - in Small Business Saturday (Nov.
 29).
 A page has been established on Facebook where you can see which merchants are participating.
 There will be special deals to be had, fun events and much more in the downtown area.

 Palmer's vibrant downtown area, lined with quaint shops and inviting restaurants, is already a great place to do some Christmas shopping and get into the holiday spirit.
-Small Business Saturday is an added benefit, because you know when you spend your money locally, it circulates many times over, ultimately benefitting not only the individual business owner, but an entire community in the process.
+Small Business Saturday is an added benefit because you know when you spend your money locally, it circulates many times over, ultimately benefiting not only the individual business owner, but an entire community in the process.

 Next Saturday, ditch the box store and support your community - By shopping small, you're doing big things.